Crush: Terminal-based AI coding agent

 LLM-powered coding agent with LSP and MCP integration.

-Learn more about crush
+Learn more about Crush

 Crush is a terminal-based coding agent that runs on macOS, Linux, Windows, and BSD systems.
 It connects to language models through configurable providers and integrates with LSPs for code context, while supporting Model Context Protocol extensions via HTTP, stdio, and SSE transports.
 The tool maintains separate work sessions per project and allows switching between different LLM models within a session while preserving conversation history.
 Common deployment involves local terminal usage with remote or local LLM backends, supporting workflows that combine code editing, analysis, and generation tasks.